adnanmajeed82/Data_Structures_Algorithm_Analysis/README.md

 → Discusses data replication and consistent hashing in peer-to-peer or cloud storage using the pigeonhole logic.
 5. Mathematical Modeling of Data Clustering using Pigeonhole-based Hash Distribution in AI Systems → Focuses on applying pigeonhole-based hashing for intelligent data categorization in machine learning preprocessing.

-Derived from Topic 2: Heap Implementation using Discrete Logic & Python (Focus: computational logic, algorithms, and implementation)
 6. Efficient Heap Construction Algorithms using Discrete Mathematical Logic in Python → Designs heap algorithms (min-heap, max-heap) using discrete mathematical reasoning for optimized time complexity.
 7. A Logical Framework for Heap Sorting using Boolean Algebra and Python Programming